 Throughout my childhood and teenage years – even as a young adult – I could not bear the risk of being myself.

-I was terrified of the idea of speaking for myself, voicing my own opinions, and choosing to do what I wanted to do.
+I was terrified of the idea of speaking for myself, voicing my own opinions, be loyal to myself, and choosing to do what I wanted to do.

 In hindsight, I behaved this way for the same reason why anybody else suppresses themselves.
 I didn’t want to threaten anybody.
 I was scared of upsetting those around me.